 This way, it’d be much easier for you to make potential customers understand more about your startup and why they should consider using or investing in it.

 5. Offer Product Trials or a Free Version

 One of the quickest ways to get your potential customers to use your products or services is by offering them a free version or trial.
-Who doesn’t love a free sample of a product or a free trial of a service, anyway?
+Who doesn’t love a free sample of a product, a free trial of a service, or company themed shirts anyway?
 It’s just a reality that people like free stuff.

 A trial and a free version is a risk-free method that can be a great way for prospects to try what they have to offer without having to make a solid commitment.
 It also helps your potential customers understand what makes your startup products or services different from your competitors.

 When your potential customers enjoy their experience using your products or services and think that it helped them in some ways, then they should have no problem in signing up for the paid or premium version since they want more.